Appsilon/.github/profile/README.md

 ## Open Source

 Appsilon actively contributes to the open source R and Shiny communities by developing numerous packages that make R Shiny apps more beautiful, dynamic, and secure.
-Our packages have been downloaded 275,000+ times.
 Check out our public repositories hosted in our GitHub organization.
+Our packages have been downloaded 275,000+ times so far.

 **Feel free to explore our [recruitment repository](https://github.com/Appsilon/recruitment).**